menu

 Coin is a tiny city located in the state of Iowa.
 With a population of 171 people and just one neighborhood, Coin is the 436th largest community in Iowa.
 Coin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Coin is a blue-collar town, with 35.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coin is generally considered to be a blue-collar town.
+35.48% of the Coin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coin is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Coin who work in office and administrative support (24.73%), teaching (12.90%), and maintenance occupations (7.53%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coin is worth considering.